ohmycloud/website/jekyll/_posts/2019-08-31-web-fullstack.md

 ---
-title: "浅谈Nim Web全栈开发"
+title: "浅谈Nim Web开发"
 author: sheldon
 ---

-浅谈Nim Web全栈开发
+浅谈Nim Web开发

     Nim is a statically typed compiled systems programming language.
     It combines successful concepts from mature languages like Python,Ada and Modula.